Notes from the School Health Office

 Immunization Requirements: The State of Connecticut requires a complete immunization record for all students entering school and proof of adequate, age appropriate immunizations to be admitted in to school.
 Please review your child’s immunization status and arrange for any necessary updates.
 If you have any questions please call us or check with your healthcare provider to make sure your child is up to date on all required vaccines.
 Your child may be refused school admittance if adequate records are not received before the school year begins.
 State law requires that your child be excluded from school until the required immunizations are given.
 The State of Connecticut has free or affordable health insurance for children.
 If you do not have access to health insurance for your children, please call 1-800-656-6684 for more information.

-Medications: Students receiving medication, including over the counter medications at school, MUST have a written order from an authorized prescriber licensed to practice in the United States.
+Medications: Click here for the Medical Guidelines.
+Students receiving medication, including over the counter medications at school, MUST have a written order from an authorized prescriber licensed to practice in the United States.
 State Law requires the medication order form to be signed by both the prescriber and parent/guardian giving permission for the medication to be administered.
 The Medication Authorization Form is located below.
 One exception, for students 12 years of age and up, Ibuprofen and Acetaminophen may be administered if parent/guardian sign and return the permission form titled Acetaminophen/Ibuprofen – Medication Standing Orders.
 Each school year requires new medication orders.

 Emergency Medications: Students are not to carry medications unless they have self-carry authorization for emergency medications approved by the physician, parent and school nurse.
 (CT State Regulations 10-212a-1).
 This includes epinephrine auto-injectors for anaphylaxis, and asthmatic inhalers.
 If approved for self-carry, the student must be responsible to have their medication with them at all times including field trips.
 If not approved for self-carry, please contact the school nurse to discuss arrangements should emergency medications be needed before and after school hours or during extracurricular activities.